-Where the GBA processes your personal data for Law Enforcement Purposes we must comply with The Data Protection (Law Enforcement and Related Matters) (Bailiwick of Guernsey) Ordinance, 2018 (here after called the LEO).
+Where Guernsey Police processes your personal data for law enforcement purposes we must comply with The Data Protection (Law Enforcement and Related Matters) (Bailiwick of Guernsey) Ordinance, 2018 (here after called the LEO).

-Where the GBA processes your personal data for General Purposes we must comply with The Data Protection (Bailiwick of Guernsey) Law, 2017 (here after called the Law).
+Where Guernsey Police processes your personal data for general purposes we must comply with The Data Protection (Bailiwick of Guernsey) Law, 2017 (here after called the Law).

-Although the rules for both purposes are similar, they are not identical - for example, your rights may be applied differently when the GBA process your personal data for Law Enforcement Purposes than when processed under (the Law) General Purposes.
+Although the rules for both purposes are similar, they are not identical - for example, your rights may be applied differently when Guernsey Police process your personal data for law enforcement purposes than when processed under (the Law) general purposes.

-Law Enforcement Purposes include:
+Law enforcement purposes include:

-- The prevention, investigation, detection or prosecution of criminal offences within or outside the Bailiwick - Working with partner agencies to reduce crime, or in respect of customs and immigration regulations - The execution of criminal penalties, including the safeguarding against and the prevention of threats to public security or harm or the security of the British Isles
+- The prevention, investigation, detection or prosecution of criminal offences within or outside the bailiwick - The execution of criminal penalties, including the safeguarding against and the prevention of threats to public security or the security of the British Isles - Exercising or performing any power or duty conferred or imposed on a public authority by a criminal proceeds' enactment

-When the GBA process your personal data for Law Enforcement Purposes it could be because you are involved in an incident at the borders or any of the ports of entry into the Bailiwick or it could be because you are involved in a crime that is being investigated or are associated with intelligence that the GBA have gathered.
+When Guernsey Police processes your personal data for Law Enforcement Purposes it could be because you are involved in an incident that has been reported to the police - perhaps as a witness, victim or suspect.
+It could be because you are involved in a crime that is being investigated or are associated with intelligence that the police have gathered.
+Other uses include roads policing, accident investigation, surveillance, and public order.

-General Purposes include:
+General purposes include: